nhsx/digital-health-insights/index.md

 {% include ease_of_use.html %}

-<p><b>Figure 4.</b> The proportion of survey respondents aged 75 and over that found it easy use their GP practice's website to look for information or access services.
-Source: GP Patient Survey 2021.</p>
+<p><b>Figure 4.</b> The proportion of survey respondents aged 75 and over that found it 'not easy' to use their GP practice's website to look for information or access services (where 'Not easy' = 'Not very easy' + 'Not at all easy') Source: GP Patient Survey 2021.</p>

 A quarter (25%) of patients who used their GP practice's website say it was 'not easy' to look for information or access services on the website, compared with 22% in 2018.